-Two of my favorite fruits combine in this easy-to-make Apple Blackberry Crumble dessert!
-It's a wonderful use of your fall apples as the texture of the apple chunks contrasts perfectly with your fresh or frozen blackberries!!
-Plus, this is a great St. Patrick's Day treat as the Apple Blackberry Crumble is a popular dessert in Ireland!
+This apple blackberry crumble combines two of my favorite fruits to make an easy and delicious dessert for any occasion.
+It's a wonderful use of your fall apples as the texture of the apple chunks contrasts perfectly with your fresh or frozen blackberries.
+This is a great St. Patrick's Day treat, as the apple blackberry crumble is a popular dessert in Ireland!

 Jump to:

-For more Irish Recipes and Irish Desserts, check out our links below!
+For more Irish Recipes and Irish Desserts, check out my page here!
 Or view all of our Irish recipes plus some fun St. Paddy's Day-themed recipes!

 🥘 Ingredients

-It really doesn't take many ingredients to make this tasty dessert!
-Grab some fresh fruit and your pantry staples to get started!
+It doesn't take many ingredients to make this tasty dessert!
+You only have to grab fresh fruit and a few pantry staples to start!

 Apple Blackberry Filling